pjotrp/ruby-propagator-network/README.md

 that of Unix pipes.

 For a very minimalist implementation in Ruby, see the header of [propagator.rb](./propagator.rb).
+The next numbered files in that repo are using lambda in propagator2.rb and OpenStruct in propagator3.rb.

 Other, a little more complicated, examples are: